Ivan-Montes/solar-fleet/README.md

 ## Usage

 To create a empty local NOSQL database, I used MongoDb.
-The default name is "solarfleetdb".
+The default name is "solarfleetdb" for production, "solarfleetdbdev" for developing and "solarfleetdbtest" for testing.
+You can find all of this in application.properties

 ### Related Guides